pkulak/matui/README.md

 Anyone who wants a very simple terminal Matrix client, but runs another client somewhere else for the missing features.
 There are some very basic actions that aren't supported at the moment, like joining rooms and moderation.
-Also, many events are still not suported, like replies and threads (which are still shown, but not formatted very well).
+Also, many events are still not suported, like threads (which are still shown, but not formatted very well).
 Also, this project is very early, so you need to be tolerant of some bugs.

 # Installation